 The name of the festival refers to the Beatles song ‘Norwegian Wood' or 'This Bird Has Flown’.
 The festival was founded by Jørgen Roll, Sten Fredriksen and Haakon Hartvedt.
 One of the biggest festivals in Norway, it draws a broad audience – you will find huge crowds of people of all ages surrounding its main stage.
 It is considered to be the festival for ‘mature’ music fans with a very impressive lineup.
 However, not everybody in the audience is behaving maturely.
 For example, David Bowie got a lollipop in his eye during his concert at Norwegian Wood in 2004.

-The festival is held near two swimming pools and park area, which is very popular throughout the summer.
+The festival is held near two swimming pools and a park area, which are very popular throughout the summer.

-Norwegian Underwood is a newer festiaval initiative which allows less known bands to play to broad audiences.
+Norwegian Underwood is a newer festival initiative which allows less known bands to play to broad audiences.
 Several Norwegian bands have started their road to fame here.